-“You don’t understand boy.
-I sold everything I had and will now move with this car to Venice, California and train in Gold’s Gym.
-I will outbench, outdeadlift and outsquat everybody there and earn my place as a champ,” explained the guy.
+“You don’t understand, boy.
+I sold everything I had to move to Venice, California and train in Gold’s Gym.
+I will out-bench, out-deadlift and out-squat everybody and earn my place as a champ,” explained the guy.

-This is when Harry learned that he was dealing with a mental case suffering from severe delusion, but decided to keep quiet in order to get the workout.
+Harry realized that he was dealing with a mental case suffering from a severe delusion, but decided to keep quiet to get the workout.

 There are many people like that by the way.
-They all think that some arbitrary bench press number will make them the next Arnold.
+They all think that some arbitrary numbers will turn them into the next Arnold.
 That can never happen because each individual has a different destiny, and your bench press numbers are not exactly the key to happiness.

 The weirdo went to a small homemade wooden drawer and began going through it slowly.
-He was looking for this mystic bench press program that supposedly got him a 4 plate bench.
-“It has to be somewhere around here,” said the 4 plate bencher and began whistling.
-The pitch was very annoying as one could expect from similar individual.
+He was looking for the mystic bench press program.
+“It has to be somewhere around here,” said the 4-plate bencher and began whistling.
+The pitch was very annoying as one could expect from a similar individual.

-After a while he finally found it.
-It was an old issue of a popular muscle magazine known as “Power and Muscle”.
-Harry had heard about it a few times but seeing it in person was new to him.
-On the cover was a muscular guy with a strong mustache.
-Right next to his left arm was a catchy title saying: “Get a World Record Bench Press Fast”.
+After a while, he finally found the routine.
+It’d been published in an old issue of a popular muscle magazine known as “Power and Muscle”.
+Harry had heard about it a few times, but seeing it in person was new to him.
+A muscular guy with a strong mustache was on the cover.
+Right next to his left arm there was a catchy title saying, “Get a World Record Bench Press Fast”.

 “There you go,” said Mr. Bench and handed the magazine to Harry who put it in his backpack right away.
-He was planning on reading his new bench press manuscript on the bus.
+He was planning to read his new bench press manuscript on the bus.